nicholasadamou/playwright-unsplash-downloader/INTEGRATION.md

-# 🎭 Playwright Image Downloader Integration
+# 🎭 Playwright Unsplash Downloader Integration

 This guide explains how to integrate this Playwright-based Unsplash image downloader into another project.
 It reflects the actual functionality and scripts provided by this repository.